joelouthan/Theologicus/src/genesis/genesis13.md

 Knowledge, science, and technology is no different:

->1 Corinthians 3:18-23 (CSB) Let no one deceive himself.
+>1 Corinthians 3:18-23 Let no one deceive himself.
 If anyone among you thinks he is wise in this age, let him become a fool so that he can become wise.
 For the wisdom of this world is foolishness with God, since it is written, He catches the wise in their craftiness; and again, The Lord knows that the reasonings of the wise are futile.
 So let no one boast in human leaders, for **everything is yours** — whether Paul or Apollos or Cephas or the world or life or death or things present or things to come — **everything is yours**, and you belong to Christ, and Christ belongs to God.

 All things come from God and everything is now ours.
 But with God's common grace, he does provide for all.